goncalomb/scale2pos/README.md

 ![scale2pos](models/scale2pos.png)

 Project box models for 3D printing ([models/](models/)).
-The "Pico Box" (in the middle) is for the "server".
-The big box is for the "client".
+The "Pico Box" (in the middle) is for the "server" that connects with the POS.
+The big box is for the "client" that connects with the scale.

 > You may use these models for your own projects!
 >